 - Cons: Unless you invest in a timer, you'll need to leave the water running for a long time to soak soil deeply enough for best growth.

 Water Sensors & Controllers

-Water sensors measure how dry the soil is and then alert you when it’s time to water.
-The Gro™ Water Sensor Starter Kit, for example, sends a notification to your phone or tablet whenever your plants are thirsty.
+Water sensors measure how dry the soil is and then alert you when it's time to water.
 Smart water controllers go a step further, actually triggering your in-ground irrigation system to water plants when the soil gets dry.
-The Gro™ 7 Zone Controller automatically adjusts the watering schedule based on local, real-time weather data.
 Sensors can be placed anywhere, while controllers work best with irrigation systems for lawns, raised beds, and landscape areas.

 - Pros: This kind of technology-based watering conserves water by providing only what plants actually need, when they need it.
 Plus, it's super-simple, allowing you to do all the "work" from your favorite mobile device, wherever you are.